Say hello, or subscribe to our newsletter

 Key message: this is what we do to solve it

-We recommend to put in these slides what you wrote in your lean canvas under “solutions” (see here how to compile the lean canvas for your great idea).
+We recommend to put in these slides what you wrote in your lean canvas under “solutions”.

 Just make sure each part of your solution is strictly linked to the previous slide.
 There should be a solution for each problem, one by one.
 Not doing this will deeply confuse your audience.